 Planvesting was founded by Michael L. Gay, MBA, CFP®.
 Mike has been a DFA-approved advisor since 2006, a feat accomplished by only a very small percentage of financial advisors.
 During the past couple of decades, Mike has helped countless investors discover a better way to invest and, in so doing, he’s helped them define a more secure financial future.
 There’s no secret formula involved – just an ongoing desire to never quit learning, to never quit helping, and to always do right.

-Mike has over a quarter century of experience helping businesses and individuals attain their most important financial goals, and has been a relentless advocate for low-cost, fiduciary-oriented advisory services.
+Mike has over three decades of experience helping businesses and individuals attain their most important financial goals, and has been a relentless advocate for low-cost, fiduciary-oriented advisory services since 2000.
 He holds an MBA in Finance, with distinction, from the University of Michigan Graduate School of Business and is a Certified Financial Planner professional™.
 He has taught undergraduate courses in financial planning and investment management, and is the author of Least Risk Investing – Avoiding Investing’s Most Common Pitfalls.